unixtime/password-hasher-cli/README.md

 ### Creating the SQLite Users Table

-Here’s an example of how you might set up a users table in SQLite to use with this tool:
+Here’s an example of how you might set up a user table in SQLite to use with this tool:

 ```bash
 sqlite3 users.db